MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M04_Lab03_Configure_Sales.md

 -   C00030 New Concepts Furniture is a customer from Peter Saddow

-Also don’t forget to assign de SALESPERSON dimension to each sales person.
+Also don’t forget to assign the SALESPERSON dimension to each sales person.

 ### Tasks